-To answer RQ1, we apply the four transformations implemented in JSHRINK on each project individually and en-masse.
-The evalua-745 tions of Jax [58] and JRed [28] in their original papers only use main methods as the entry points.
+To answer RQ1, we apply the four transformations in JSHRINK on each project individually and en-masse.
+The evaluations of Jax [61] and JRed [30] in their original papers only use main methods as the entry points.
 However, we find that many projects (such as gson and java-apns in our benchmark) are library projects whose public classes and methods are potentially invoked by downstream client projects.
-Therefore, in our experiments, we make a conservative choice of setting all public methods, main methods, 752 and test methods as entry points to maximally approximate possible 753 usage.
+Therefore, in our experiments, we make a conservative choice of setting all public methods, main methods, and test methods as entry points to maximally approximate possible usage.